Bethe-Sommerfeld Conjecture and Absolutely Continuous Spectrum of Multi-Dimensional Quasi-Periodic Schr\"odinger

 \section{Step one: preparation for the induction.}

 We have discussed how to perform steps zero and one of our approximating procedure.
 Now we will start describing the induction process -- how to perform step $n+1$ assuming that step $n$ ($n\ge 1$) has been made.
-What we have been doing so far, can be considered as the base of our induction.
+What we have done so far, can be considered as the base of our induction.
 It will be convenient for us to prove one more result that should be considered as a part of the base of induction, since the inductive step will be slightly different from the base.
 The result proved in this section is similar to the Bourgain Lemma \cite{Bou1}, but requires a more careful analysis than in \cite{Bou1} due to the fact that we need to make sure that all the (large) energies are covered by our result.
 Once we prove this result, in the next section we will describe the full inductive step.
-From now on, unless we state otherwise, we will always assume that pre-clusters $\BUps$ and clusters $\CC$ are taken with $p=1$.
+From now on, unless we state otherwise, we will always assume that pre-clusters $\BUps$ {\newred (defined in definitions \ref{7BUps}, \ref{new:ext} and \ref{def5.19})} and clusters $\CC$ {\newred (defined in \eqref{7CC} and \eqref{7CC1})} are taken with $p=1$.

 Let us also introduce the following recursive notation.
 We denote by $\cs$ and $Z_0$ two constants introduced in Lemma \ref{MGL}.
 The precise values of these constants will be fixed once and for all at the end of this section; now, we just remark that $\cs$ is so small that, in particular, $\cs<(100l\mu^2)^{-1}$.
 We put (recall that $r_{1,1}, r_{1,2}, r_{1,3}$ have been defined in \eqref{new5.1}): \bee r_{1,3}=r_{1,3}(E):=E^{\sigma_0}. \ene We also put for $n\ge 1$ \bee r_{n,2}=r_{n,2}(E):=\cs^2r_{n,3} \ene and \bee r_{n,1}=r_{n,1}(E):=\frac{\cs}{10} r_{n,2}. \ene Finally, for any $n>1$ we define \bee r_{n,3}=r_{n,3}(E):=E^{\de_0r_{n-1,1}}, \ \ \de_0:=\cs/(100Z_0). \ene This, in particular, means that $r_{n,j}>r_{n',j'}$ assuming $n>n'$, or $n=n'$ and $j>j'$.
 We also introduce the parameter $r_n'$.
 For $n=1$ we define it as \bee r_1':=r_{1,3}, \ene and for $n>1$ we postpone the definition of $r_n'$ until the next section.